alex-snezhko/hopper/docs/api-docs.md

 ```

 Entry point for creating a server, taking a list of route handlers and using
-a default set of settings.
+a default set of options.

 Parameters: